Two workspace types

 For households: track a yearly target, see your progress, and let the monthly rhythm do the work.

-Each workspace has its own members, categories, and tax settings.
-Nothing leaks across workspaces.
+Each workspace has its own members, categories, and tax settings — so household and project data stay cleanly separated.

 BudgetCheck is published in the official Nextcloud App Store and on GitHub.